by Debra Wood, RN

 Treatment options include:

-Pain medicines are often needed to ease or stop the pain.
+Pain medications are often needed to ease or stop the pain.
 Over-the-counter pain pills may ease mild symptoms.

-Warning: Regular use of some over-the-counter medicines may cause a rebound headache.
+Warning: Regular use of some over-the-counter medications may cause a rebound headache.

-Some prescription medicines act directly to stop the cause of the migraine headache.
+Some prescription medications act directly to stop the cause of the migraine headache.
 These include drugs that:

 Botulinum Toxin Injections